k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

   1. Stage 2: Set the selected entity ID - returned by the Actor of Stage 1 - to a String using the **ToString** Actor.

-  2. Stage 3: Call **CheckReserveAndLoadToEntityList** TDM Broadway flow (imported from the TDM Library):
+  2. Stage 3: Call **CheckReserveAndLoadToEntityList** TDM Broadway flow (imported from the TDM library):

      - **Input** - **LU_NAME** parameter.
 This is an **external parameter** and it gets its value by the task execution process.
      - **Output** - **recordLoaded**.
 This is the entity number counter, loaded into the entity table.